 An overview of the content and purpose of the humanities, this course explores the relationship of the individual to society through materials from various humanities disciplines.
 Creative imagination and social context, universal versus culture-specific qualities of human experience and expression, the connection between appreciation and criticism are discussed throughout the course.
 Students will sample primary and secondary sources from the arts, literature, religion, philosophy, history, and the social sciences.
 The terms and methods of critical analysis used in the various fields of study will be stressed.
-Field trips may be part of this curriculum and students will incur nominal fees, usually no more than \$25 per semester.

-HUMN102 Art Appreciation
+HUMN102 Art Appreciation 3 Credits

-This course combines experience in the appreciation of painting, sculpture, and architecture so that the student may analyze and interpret works of art.
-The class will study the artist's materials, messages, and language, i.e., color, line, shape, texture, volume, space, and composition.
-Field trips may be a part of this curriculum and students will incur nominal fees, usually no more than \$25 per semester.
+This course combines experience in the appreciation of painting, sculpture and architecture so that the student may analyze and interpret works of art.
+The class will study the artists' materials, messages and language (i.e. color, line, shape, shade, texture, volume space and composition).
+Field trips may be part of this curriculum and students may incur nominal fees.

-HUMN103 Music Appreciation 3 Credits
+HUMN103 Music Appreciation

-In this course students will develop the skill of perceptive listening and an understanding of the elements, forms, and styles of several musical periods.
-The course offers discussion of the musical style along with societal and historical significance of the period.
+In this course, students will develop the skill of perceptive listening and an understanding of the elements, forms and styles of several music periods.
+The course offers discussion of the musical style along with the societal and historical significance of the period.
 Students will also learn to critically perceive musical selections.
-Field trips may be a part of this curriculum and students will incur nominal fees, usually no more than \$25 per semester.
+Field trips may be part of this curriculum and students may incur nominal fees.

-HUMN104 Jazz and Its Roots
+HUMN104 Jazz and Its Roots 3 Credits